GeoMOER/geoAI/docs/units/_unit01/unit01-02_proximity_does_not_make_relationships.md

 {% include gallery id="panel1" caption= "(left) Irregularly distributed points in space (e.g. park benches) , (right) corresponding Voronoi  polygons to the points on the left (GITTA 2005)" layout = "half" %}

 Since Voronoi  polygons correspond to an organisational principle frequently observed in nature (e.g. plant cells) and in the spatial sciences (e.g. central places according to Christaller), the possible applications are manifold.
 The assumption must be made that nothing else is known about the space between the sampled locations and that the boundary line between two samples.
 The Voronoi  polygons can also be used to delineate catchment areas of shops or service facilities or wells like in the cholera example.
 Please note that within a polygon, one of the spatial features is isomorphic, i.e. the spatial features are identical.
 But what if we know more about the spatial relationships of the features?

+Let's have a look at some crucial concepts.

 ### Spatial interpolation of data